With Treatment

 Services included:

-Valley Healthcare System is a dual diagnosis treatment center in Morgantown, WV that offers treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as thought disorders.
+Valley Healthcare System is a dual diagnosis treatment center in Morgantown, West Virginia that provides treatment for mental health and substance abuse disorders that include OCD as well as avoidant personality disorder.

 Address: 301 Scott Avenue, Morgantown, WV 26508 in Monongalia County